Norse3/AIDR-Bastion/README.md

 - **OpenSearch Client** - primary search system
 - **Elasticsearch Client** - alternative search system

+Use the SIMILARITY_DEFAULT_CLIENT environment variable to set the default client.
+The default is `opensearch`.

 **Clients in development:**
-- Planned support for other vector databases
+- Planned support for other vector databases (PostgreSQL, Qdrant)
+- You can contribute clients

 ### LLM Manager
 Manages LLM providers for text analysis and classification.